Monsterlud/GrooveStock/README.md

 ## User Interface.
 ![groovestock material themes](images/groovestock_materialthemes.png) ![groovestock_color demo](images/groovestock_materialdemo.png)

 Google's Material Design is the main guiding force behind all design UI decisions.
-Here is the process of choosing color palettes.
+Shown here is the process of choosing color palettes from Material Design's color interface tool.

 ## Stage One.
-In this stage I am building the basic skeleton of the app: Model, UI, XML layouts, Activities, Fragments, ViewModels, and Adapters.
+The initial stage of development includes the building of the basic skeleton of the app: Model, UI, XML layouts, Activities, Fragments, ViewModels, and Adapters.

 ![groovestock architecture](images/groovestock_architecture.png)